 Regular cleaning is important to guard against the build up of potentially damaging influences.
 It is advisable to reserve cleaning cloths and mops exclusively for use on your stone finishes – residue from other cleaning products can work against your best efforts!
 We recommend the use of clean white (or colourless) cloths for benchtops and vanities.
 There is no problem using synthetic sponges, but they do tend to leave streaks on a highly polished surface.
 Cooking oils, exotic recipes, sauces, wines, fruit juices and soft drinks are all present in abundance at any family gathering or party.
 It is important at any time to clean up spills as soon as they are detected, the longer they left unattended the greater potential for damage is, as marble and granite are porous products with a surface that can be penetrated.

 Sealing a vanity top – as we always do before our finished products leave the factory – will protect against everyday spills and staining, but there are some influences found in the bathroom that will attack stone itself which will manifest itself by etching or removing the polish.
 Be careful with perfumes, toothpaste, and nail polish solvents – it is advisable to find a suitable glass or ceramic tray to stand your toiletries in.
 Don’t use harsh alkaline or acid based cleaners.
 Similarly don’t use abrasive cream cleaners or scouring products of any type.
-You can contact us and enquire about our marble and granite care products, which we have available for you in our showroom.
+You can contact us to fine out more about our marble and granite care products, which we have available for you in our showroom.

 These man made materials are excellent for kitchen bench tops and vanity tops as well as for floors and furniture.

 - high impact

 - stain resistant

 - resistant to acid